 According to this criterion, the user will be served by the closest satellite.
 This criterion aims at avoiding link failures depending on the distance between the user terminal and the satellite.
 As far as we know there is no known probability function that describes link failure occurrences.
 Nevertheless, simulation results will show that it is worth examining this criterion.

-Since the criteria can be applied to both new and handover calls, we result in nine different service schemes which are:
+Since the criteria can be applied to both new and handover calls, we result in nine different service schemes that are shown in Table I.